 Dear Black Hole,

 Having feelings toward people of the same sex, or having sex with them, are not "bad habits."
 They are feelings, your feelings, which deserve to be felt, and, if you choose, expressed and enjoyed in either fantasy, reality, or both.
-Human sexuality is more complex than many of us realize — although some people would like to boil it down to "right or wrong," the fact is that sexuality is quite complicated.
-More importantly, it's critical for you to recognize that you can still retain all of your "good qualities," no matter who you have feelings for or who you choose to sleep with.
+Human sexuality is more complex than many people realize — although some would like to boil it down to "right or wrong," the fact is that sexuality is quite complicated.
+What's more, it's critical to recognize that you can still retain all of your "good qualities," no matter who you have feelings for or with whom you have sex.

 It sounds like your decision to turn away from your bisexual self to be exclusively heterosexual is causing you distress.
-If you have noticed changes in your personality (such as the hatred you mention) it is important to talk to someone you trust about your feelings.
+If you have noticed changes in your personality (such as the hatred you mention) it's a good idea to talk to someone you trust about your feelings.
 There are many people who experience conflicting feelings about their sexuality, they way you are now.
 Some people were taught it is wrong to be gay or bisexual, others may have religious or cultural pressures to be in opposite-sex relationships.
 You may want to explore where your feelings are coming from to help figure out why you are feeling so strongly that you should be straight.
-You can check out some of the related questions below to start the process.
+You can check out some of the related questions to start the process.

-Before you think about how to handle disclosing your feelings with a future girlfriend, it is important to make peace with yourself.
+Before you think about how to handle disclosing your feelings with a future girlfriend, making peace with yourself is a good first step.
 There are counselors who help people manage their feelings concerning their sexual orientation, as well as any feelings of depression they may be experiencing.
-Seeing a counselor, even for a short while, can help.
-You can also contact the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) to obtain the name of a sexuality counselor near you who can help you sort out these issues in a way that gives you peace of mind.Alice!
+Seeing a mental health professional, even for a short while, can help.
+If you're unsure of how to find one that would be a good fit for you and for your needs, you can contact the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) to obtain the name of a sexuality counselor near you.
+That way, you can get some assistance as you sort out these issues in a way that gives you peace of mind.Alice!